appveyor/website/src/docs/build-phase.md

     nuget pack SimpleConsole.Tests.csproj -OutputDirectory <temp_path>

-To generate a `.nuspec` file for your project use the `nuget spec` command.
+to generate a `.nuspec` file for your project use the `nuget spec` command.

 **Note** that this feature works will with [AssemblyInfo patching](/docs/build-configuration/#assemblyinfo-patching)